 If an organisation is considering redundancies then an employee who is pregnant or on maternity leave may have additional rights.

-The Equality Act protects employees from discrimination, harassment and victimisation because of the protected characteristic of Race.
+The Equality Act protects individuals on the grounds of their Race.
 Race is an umbrella term which covers:-

 In the Equality Act, religion includes any religion.
 It also includes any denomination or sect within a religion.
 It also includes a lack of religion.
-Therefore it offers protection for those who do not follow a certain religion or no religion at all.
-A religion must have a clear structure and belief system.
+Therefore it offers protection for those who do not follow a certain religion or who follow no religion at all.
+A religion must have a clear structure and belief system to fall within the scope of the Act.

 Both men and women are protected under the Act.
-Employees are protected from discrimination, harassment and victimisation.
-For example favouring one gender over the other would not be acceptable unless it was justifiable to achieve an aim.
+Favouring one sex over the other would not be acceptable unless it was justifiable under one of the exceptions or exemptions mentioned below.
 This part of the Act also protects against sexual harassment.

-The Act protects bisexual, gay, heterosexual and lesbian people.
-For example an employer must ensure that an employee in not bullied on the grounds of an actual or perceived sexual orientation.
+The Act protects individuals who are attracted to other people of the same sex, the opposite sex or to people of either sex.
+It also protects individuals who are not attracted to anyone of either sex.
+For example an employer must ensure that an employee is not bullied on the grounds of an actual or perceived sexual orientation.

 TYPES OF DISCRIMINATION